 The definition of domestic travel is simple: it’s traveling within the borders of your own country.
 Domestic travel can include flights, road trips, or train rides.

-How early do I have to be at the airport for a domestic flight?
+How early must I be at the airport for a domestic flight?

 You should arrive at the airport 1 hour before your departure date for domestic flights.

-How early do I have to be at the airport for an international flight?
+How early must I be at the airport for an international flight?

 You should arrive at the airport 3 hours before your departure date for international air travel.